CannedWedges/Minesweeper-2/README.md

-# This is a testing repostory.
+# This is a testing repostory for creating an application with javafx.

-# Resources that have been used for this project is listed here (include forums) (ordered by date of reading, by category):
+# Resources that have been used for this project (include forums) (ordered by date of reading, by category):

 ### javafx setup